geekwebsolution/password-protected-woo-store/readme.txt

 ** Free Features  **
 🔹 Enable different passwords for the entire site, pages, and product categories.
 🔹 Set different password expiry time for the entire site, pages, and product categories.
 🔹 User role wise protection for each page, product categories and entire site.
+🔹 Option to Protect archive page of selected categories.
-🔹 Also you can set a password for a specific page, specific product categories and hide product from shop/loop for protected product category.
+🔹 Allows to set a password for a specific page, specific product categories and hide product from shop/loop for protected product category.
 🔹 Customizable form title and form above/below content.
 🔹 Change title color, size, and alignment.
 🔹 Admin can set content color, size, and alignment.